operator-framework/operator-lifecycle-manager/doc/design/dependency-resolution.md

 # Dependency Resolution and Upgrades

 OLM manages the dependency resolution and upgrade lifecycle of running operators.
-In many ways, thes problems OLM faces are similar to other OS package managers like `apt`/`dkpg` and `yum`/`rpm`.
+In many ways, these problems OLM faces are similar to other OS package managers like `apt`/`dkpg` and `yum`/`rpm`.

 However, there is one constraint that similar systems don't generally have that OLM does: because operators are always running, OLM attempts to ensure that at no point in time are you left with a set of operators that do not work with each other.